Mini-Lathe Beginners

 When turning metal it is often required that a bore is enlarged to a specific size.
 You can perform this sort of operation using a Reamer or by Boring.

 A Reamer is a fluted cutting tool that will enlarge a hole to a very specific size.
 Well.
 Not quite true.
 If you need a hole in something to be 0.250", what you actually need is either 0.251 or 0.249.
 The smaller hole will allow you to press fit a shaft into the hole.
-You might need to warm the part with the hole and and chill the shaft, but once the two are mated together, nothing will bring them appart, except a big hammer or large press.
+You might need to warm the part with the hole and and chill the shaft, but once the two are mated together, nothing will bring them apart, except a big hammer or large press.

 The large sized reamer will make a hole in which a 0.250 shaft will rotate freely.
 This sounds good, but if you needed to by a reamer for every different sized hole you need to make, you will soon run out of money.
 A decent reamer to bore out to 62mm might cost more than my lathe!!